-Ed note: This post is the first in a four-part series on Teaching Law and Political Economy through Keilee Fant v.
-City of Ferguson, Missouri by Angela Harris.
-Look out for the subsequent posts in the weeks to come!
+This post is the first in a four-part series on Teaching Law and Political Economy through Keilee Fant v.
+City of Ferguson, Missouri.
+Read parts two, three, and four.

 More than ten years ago now, Emma Coleman Jordan of Georgetown Law Center called me on the phone and invited me to join her in what she laughingly called an act of “academic imperialism.”
 She wanted us to collaborate in assembling a casebook – the first in the United States legal education market, we believed – on “economic justice.”